Emissions

 In addition, it matters how clean the electric grid is to start with because the decarbonized economy of the future will need to be powered by 100% clean electricity.
 Here in the Northwest, we are fortunate because our grid is relatively clean compared to other regions in the country due to the prevalence of hydropower.
 This means we have a head start on decarbonization and can use our clean electricity to power as many processes and appliances as the grid can reliably and affordably provide electricity for.

-This section shows greenhouse gas emissions produced in the Northwest with three visualizations.
+This section shows greenhouse gas emissions produced in the Northwest with four visualizations.
 The first displays emissions from fossil fuel combustion by end-use sector.
 The second and third visualizations are maps showing point source emissions reported by large facilities, categorized by greenhouse gas type and industrial process.
+The fourth shows the carbon intensity of electricity generation.